Loneliness and Mental Health

 The Disconnection Epidemic

-Loneliness is no longer just a personal struggle, it’s a public health crisis.
+Loneliness is no longer just a personal struggle; it’s a public health crisis.
 Research shows that loneliness and social isolation carry health risks greater than obesity, smoking, or lack of exercise.
-And yet it seems like we rarely speak about it with the same urgency.
-We live in a society that seems to reward self-reliance, individual achievement and stoicism, but for all that we have gained though this individualistic striving, we have lost something vital along the way: each other.
-I have heard, as I am sure you have too, the theories that the pandemic is responsible for this secondary disconnection epidemic, but I do not agree that lockdowns created our loneliness.
-I think they served to expose what already existed.
-The Covid-19 pandemic put on full display just how fragile our networks really are in a way that we can no longer excuse or deny.
-It has left so many of us emotionally and socially stranded without a map to make our way back to one another.
+Yet, we rarely speak about it with the same urgency.
+We live in a society that seems to reward self-reliance, individual achievement, and stoicism.
+However, for all that we have gained through this individualistic striving, we have lost something vital along the way: each other.

 What Happens to Our Brains Without Belonging